Wintellect/MSLearn/Introduction to Python/includes/3-working-with-strings.md

 # Strings in Python

 Strings are among the most commonly used data types in Python and in other programming languages.
 Strings contain text — text output to the screen, retrieved from user input, or read from a CSV file.
 Knowing how to parse and manipulate strings is an essential skill for any programmer, because virtually every program uses strings in some way.
-Many of today's most commonly used data formats, including CSV, [JSON](https://www.json.org/), and [XML](https://www.w3.org/XML/), use strings to store data.
+Many of today's most commonly used data formats, including [CSV](https://en.wikipedia.org/wiki/Comma-separated_values), [JSON](https://www.json.org/), and [XML](https://www.w3.org/XML/), use strings to store data.

 In the previous lesson, you uploaded a CSV file containing a list of airports all over the world to Azure Notebooks and wrote some Python code to read the file and create a list of strings from the file's content.
 In this lesson, you will parse the content that you read and convert the data into a more useful format.

 ## Working with strings

 A string is a collection of zero or more characters.
 A string with no characters is called an *empty string*.
-Any textual data defined within single or double quotation marks is a string value:
+Any text contained within single or double quotation marks is a string value:

 ```python
 message = 'This is a string'